 Amulek learned:

-1. God is real.
+• God is real.

-3. Keeping the commandments bring blessings.
+• Keeping the commandments brings blessings.

-4. God speaks through prophets.
+• God speaks through prophets.

 Let’s explore.

-In the recesses of his mind, Amulek, the man of the world and successful businessman, nursed a belief in God as many thoughtful people do today.
-The small miracles in his life and the stories from his heritage as an Israelite lingered in his mind that God must be real.
-In his first address to the people of Ammonihah, Amulek revealed a scathing rebuke of himself, in a measure, to reach the similarly minded Nephites.
-Said he,
+In the recesses of his mind, Amulek—the man of the world and successful businessman—nurtured a belief in God, as many thoughtful people do today.
+The small miracles in his life and the stories passed down through his Israelite heritage lingered in his mind as quiet confirmations that God must be real.

 I have seen much of [God’s] mysteries and his marvelous power; yea, even in the preservation of the lives of this people.
 Nevertheless, I did harden my heart, for I was called many times and I would not hear.
-Alma 10:6
+(Alma 10:6)

 Source

 Amulek went home immediately.
-He did not pass Go to collect $200!
-Nothing distracted him!
-He saw an angel.
-Alma reacted the same way, and immediately returned to Ammonihah.
+He didn’t pass Go or collect $200!
+Nothing distracted him.
+He had seen an angel.

 Source